GaloisInc/BESSPIN-Tool-Suite/docs/AWS/createBesspinAMI.md

    $ nix-env -i git-lfs
    ```

 4. As BESSPIN Environment is based on tool-suite, all of the relevant accesses need to be setup in order for the shell to function correctly.
-Provided that you have access to the correct repositories, it will help to setup SSH keys with [http://gitlab-ext.galois.com](https://docs.gitlab.com/ee/ssh/) and [www.github.com](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-Also, tool-suite utilizes a binary cache that will need to be accessed.
+Provided that you have access to the correct repositories, it will help to setup SSH keys with [www.github.com](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+Also, tool-suite utilizes a binary cache that will need to be accessed (Only for Galois partners; otherwise, it will still build, but will take time).
 This is done by [following the tool-suite setup instructions](https://gitlab-ext.galois.com/ssith/tool-suite).
 The general steps are to create two files, a `nix.conf` configuration file and a `netrc` file with the relevant artifactory login credentials.

    **/home/centos/.config/nix/nix.conf**